photoprism/photoprism-docs/docs/getting-started/performance.md

 ## Storage ##

-Local Solid-State Drives (SSD) are [best for databases](https://mariadb.com/de/resources/blog/how-to-tune-mariadb-write-performance/) of any kind:
+Local Solid-State Drives (SSDs) are [best for databases](https://mariadb.com/de/resources/blog/how-to-tune-mariadb-write-performance/) of any kind:

 - Database performance extremely benefits from high throughput which HDDs can't provide